 How to remove conditions on a Green Card

-The removal process, despite being long, is actually quite simple.
-The i-751 is downloaded straight off the USCIS website and is 11 pages long.
+Applying for removal of conditional residence, despite being long, is actually quite simple.
+The I-751 is downloaded straight off the USCIS website and is 11 pages long.
 Half of the pages I actually left blank.
 Well where I could, I typed NA just to show that I had read the question and understood it.
 There were spaces for details of up to FIVE children (we have none) and then all the preparer and translator information and details, again I speak English and I filled in the forms myself so this wasn’t needed in my case.

 The first pages are about the person with the conditional residence, in this case, me.
 All questions you should know about yourself, your name, address, marital status, height, weight, eye colour, hair colour.